megancindric/WeirdFlexAspNetAPI/README.md

 - As a user, I want to be able to edit or delete previously entered one rep maxes and their equivalent items.

-- As a user, I want to be able to share my lift equivalent on social media to show off my progress.

 - As a user, I want to be able to view a leaderboard and compare my one rep max weights and their equivalent items to those of other users.

 - As a user, I want the app to be intuitive and easy to navigate so I can use it efficiently without needing help.

 #### Bonus User Stories

-- As a Developer, I want to integrate The Measure of Things API, to provide a larger spectrum of options for lift comparisons
+- As a Developer, I want to integrate The Measure of Things API, to provide a larger spectrum of options for lift comparisons.

 - As a user, I want to be able to use the app offline and have it synchronize my data when I connect to the internet.

+- As a user, I want to be able to share my lift equivalent on social media to show off my progress.